HDMA-SDSU/GEM/README.md

 python setup.py install
 ~~~~

 Note that in most cases, running the setup.py file will require administrative priviledges.
 On Windows, this requires opening the terminal as an administrator.
-On \*nix systems (including MacOS), this requires using the "sudo" command:
+On \*nix systems (including MacOS), this requires using the "sudo command:

 ~~~~
 sudo python setup.py install